Better Bunching, Nicer Notching: Identification

-which is Equation 5 by \cite{Saez2010}.
-It is then possible to solve implicitly for $\eps$ as a function of the side limits of $f_Y$, the tax rates, the kink point, and the bunching mass. \end{example}

-One may argue that the affine assumption is a good approximation to any potentially non-linear density $f_{N^*}$, if the bunching interval $\left[K (1-t_0)^{-\varepsilon}, K (1-t_1)^{-\varepsilon} \right]$ is small.
+Figure \ref{fig:imposs} provides intuition behind this impossibility result.
+It illustrates that the observable PDF $f_y$ in Figure \ref{fig:imposs_panela} is generated by applying Equation \ref{eq:logsol-onekink} to two different combinations of latent variable distributions and elasticities, $f_{n^*,\varepsilon}$ and $f_{n^*,\varepsilon'}$ in Figures \ref{fig:imposs_panelc} and \ref{fig:imposs_paneld}, respectively.
+In fact, for any value of the elasticity $\eps>0$, there exists a continuous PDF of $n^*$ that justifies the observed distribution $f_y$ according to Equation \ref{eq:logsol-onekink}.
+The model assumptions imply no restrictions on $\eps$ over $(0,\infty)$.
+Theorem 1 by \cite{blomquist2017a} clarifies that current bunching methods are either implicitly restricting $\mathcal{F}_{n^*}$ or simply inconsistent for the true elasticity.
+Section \ref{sec:app:restriction_fn} in the supplement details the implicit restrictions on $\mathcal{F}_{n^*}$ made by the original bunching methods, namely, the affine PDF assumption of \cite{Saez2010} and the uniform PDF assumption of \cite{chetty2011}.
+A direct consequence of the impossibility result is that restrictions on $\mathcal{F}_{n^*}$ are untestable.
+One may argue that the affine or uniform assumption is a good approximation to any potentially non-linear density $f_{n^*}$ if the bunching interval $\left[k - \eps s_0, k - \eps s_1 \right]$ is small.
 The problem with this argument is that the size of the interval is itself a function of the elasticity.
 It is impossible to state that the interval is small and the linear approximation is a good one without a priori knowledge of the elasticity.

-\begin{example} The derivation by \cite{chetty2011} of Equation 6 on page 761 assumes that the PDF $f_{Y_0}$ is constant inside the bunching interval $[K,K+\Delta Y]$.
-This is equivalent to assuming that $N^*$ is uniformly distributed in that region and thus restricts the class $\m{F}_{n^*}$.
-For some scalar $a$, assume $F_{Y_0}(u)=a+f_{Y_0}(K) u$ for $u \in [K,K+ \Delta Y]$, so that the PDF of $Y_0$ is constant and equal to $f_{Y_0}(K)$ in the bunching interval.
-Then,

-where the second to last approximate equality uses $[ ( 1-t_0 )/ ( 1-t_1 ) ]^{\eps} -1 $ $\cong \ln [ ( 1-t_0 )/ ( 1-t_1 ) ]^{\eps}$ for small tax changes; and the last approximate equality is Equation 6 by \cite{chetty2011}.
-The rest of their identification procedure relies on the polynomial strategy to obtain $B$ and $f_{Y_0}(K)$, as described in Section \ref{sec:app:friction_error} of the supplement.

-The constant PDF assumption on $f_{Y_0}$ is more restrictive than the affine PDF assumption that justifies Saez's trapezoidal approximation.
-The trapezoidal approximation allows for $f_{Y_0}$ to have a non-zero slope in the bunching interval, whereas the constant PDF assumption does not. \end{example}

-It is definitely possible to specify a class of distributions $\mathcal{F}_{n^*}$ that is more flexible than Examples \ref{example1} and \ref{example2}.
-The flexibility of $\mathcal{F}_{n^*}$ is limited by the fact that identification of the elasticity requires inversion of the mapping $T$ discussed above.
-Below, we give a sufficient condition on how flexible $\mathcal{F}_{n^*}$ may be.
+We conclude this section by stating a sufficient condition on how flexible $\mathcal{F}_{n^*}$ may be for point identification of $\eps$ to be possible.

 \begin{assumption} Let $\mathcal{F}_{n^*}$ be a set of all possible CDFs of $n^*$ that are continuously differentiable.
 For any $F_{n^*} \in \mathcal{F}_{n^*}$, consider the possible values of $e \geq 0 $ and $G_{n^*} \in \mathcal{F}_{n^*}$ that satisfy the following system of equations: